seschaub/getspeiweb/pages/getSpei_main.md

 # getSpei

-getSpei is a package that allows you to convinently convert SPEI netCDF files into objects (data frames or lists) that are easy to use.
+getSpei is a package that allows you to convert SPEI netCDF files into objects (data frames or lists) that are easy to use.
 Here I explain how getSpei works and how to visualize SPEI data.

-### 0. Pre-R preperation
+### 0. Pre-R preparation

 Before starting in R you need to download the netCDF file from [Global SPEI database](http://spei.csic.es/database.html) (here I used [SPEIbase v2.5](http://digital.csic.es/handle/10261/153475)) and save it.

-### 1. R preperation
+### 1. R preparation
 First, we need to install and load two packages: devtools and getSpei (note, other, required, packages are automatically installed when you run functions of the getSpei package).
 Second, we need to set the working directory to the folder where the SPEI netCDF files are stored.

 ```{r}